 6. Send Brand Awareness Surveys

-This option is a real win-win: By sending an online survey, you can gauge your brand awareness and create it!
+This option is a real win-win: By sending an online consumer survey, you can gauge your brand awareness and increase it!
 For example, say a consumer receives your survey via email and their answers reveal that they are not familiar with your brand.
 Aside from learning that you have some brand-building to do, you’ve also now familiarized them with your brand.